afourmy/pyNMS/README.md

 - Interface allocation: assign Ethernet interfaces to all trunks: these interfaces are used to create the routing table of the attached routers, as well as for the configuration panel.
 - IP addressing: assign IP addressing to all interfaces.
 - Subnetwork allocation: compute a subnetwork address for all trunks.
 Subnetworks depend on the IP addresses of both interfaces of the trunk.
 For example, if the IP addresses are 10.0.0.1/24 and 10.0.0.2/24, the "subnetwork" advertised by the router will be 10.0.0.0/24.
-- WC trunk dimensioning: this computes the maximum traffic the trunk may have to carry considering all possible trunk failure.
-NetDim fails all trunks of the network one by one, and evaluates the impact in terms of bandwidth for each trunk.
-The highest value is kept in memory, as well as the trunk which failure induces this value.
 - Create routing tables.
 - Route traffic links: based on the routing tables that were created in the previous step, NetDim finds the path of each traffic flows and map the traffic on physical trunks, just like it's done in real-world networks.
 - Refresh labels: update all label values.